 24. Sour Cream (refrigerator)

 Well, I confess I love dips and chips.
 I know, it’s not a healthy snack, but at my age, I love them.
-I love recipes with sour cream, cookies, casseroles, and even a dollop on soup.
+I love recipes with sour cream, including cookies, casseroles, and even a dollop on top of soup.
 In case you missed this post, Soft Cream Cheese Frosted Sugar Cookies

 25. Evaporated Milk